Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Modeling error analysis

-Here we analyze the extent to which the solution to the proposed pseudo-differential sweeping method satisfies the Helmholtz equation.
-This analysis of residuals is then the first step to estimate the difference between the solution $w$ to the Helmholtz equation \eqref{Eqn.Helm} and solution $u$ to the proposed pseudo-differential sweeping method \eqref{Eqn.Sweep0}-\eqref{Eqn.Sweep}.
-Like in the previous section, this analysis is intended for wave fields $u$ that are highly oscillatory in time (with dependence $e^{-i\omega t}$) and in space such that the spatial Fourier transform $\hat{u}$ of $u$ satisfies,
+Here we analyze the extent to which the solution to the proposed pseudodifferential sweeping method satisfies the Helmholtz equation.
+This analysis of residuals is then the first step to estimate the difference between the solution $w$ to the Helmholtz equation \eqref{Eqn.Helm} and solution $u$ to the proposed pseudodifferential sweeping method \eqref{Eqn.Sweep0}-\eqref{Eqn.Sweep}.
+By construction $w$ and $u$ satisfy the same Dirichlet boundary values in the hyperplane $\{x=0\}$.
+So it will be useful to consider the following problem in the half-space.
+Let $\Omega = \{(x,x_{\perp}) \in \mathbb{R}^d : x>0, x_{\perp} \in \mathbb{R}^{d-1} \}$, and consider the following boundary value problem for the Helmholtz operator \eqref{Eqn.Helm},